-Stephen went on to receive his bacherlors degree at Northwestern University in Evanston, Illinois, where he studied mainly with She-e Wu.
-During his time at Northwestern, he performed as a featured soloist with the NU Percussion Ensemble on several occasions, recorded an album with Mallory Thompson and the Symphonic Wind Ensemble, collaborated with artists like So Percussion and Andy Narell, and had countless other rewarding experiences.
-During this period, he also took part in several solo marimba competitions around the globe.
-Most notably, he was awarded first prize the Percussive Arts Society International Marimba Solo Competition in 2012 and was a finalist in the 2012 Southern California Marimba Competition.
+Stephen went on to receive a bachelors degree at Northwestern University, in Evanston, Illinois, where he studied with world-renowned soloist She-e Wu.
+Among countless rewarding experiences during this time, he performed as featured soloist with the NU Percussion Ensemble, recorded an album, rising..., with Mallory Thompson and the Symphonic Wind Ensemble, and collaborated with artists like So Percussion.
+During his undergraduate studies he was awarded first prize at the Percussive Arts Society International Marimba Solo Competition in 2012.

-Recently, Stephen completed his graduate studies with Jack van Geem at the San Francisco Conservatory.
-While getting his masters degree he had the pleasure of performing the music of John Cage at the opening of the San Francisco Symphony's acclaimed SoundBox performance space with Michael Tilson Thomas and performing Reich's Drumming with Steve Schick and the San Francisco Contemporary Music Players.
-While at the conservatory, Stephen developed a deep enthusiasm for music theory and history through his studies with the likes of Scott Fogelsong and Corey Jamason - two of the school's many inspiring professors.
+Recently, Stephen completed his graduate studies at the San Francisco Conservatory, studying with esteemed retired principal percussionist of the San Francisco Symphony, Jack van Geem.
+While getting his masters degree, he had the pleasure of performing at the opening of the San Francisco Symphony's acclaimed SoundBox performance space with Michael Tilson Thomas, and played with the San Francisco Contemporary Music Players.

 Since then, Stephen performed and taught around the Bay Area before moving to Berlin, Germany for a 6-month residency, where he played as part of the rich orchestral music scene and was inspired by the home country of some of the most significant figures in Western Classical music.